hacks-guide/Guide_Wii/_pages/en_US/szshaxx.md

 #### Section I - Preparing

-This exploit requires you to download szsHaxx off Github.
+This exploit requires you to download szsHaxx off the Github page.

 1. Head to `https://github.com/MikeIsAStar/szsHaxx`
 2. Select the `Releases`. button and download the latest version.
 At the time of writing, it is 1.0.0.0.